 - Types of physical obsolesces:

 - Methods of determining physical obsolesces:

 - Steps in Breakdown method:

-Every property with the passage of time and usage requires regular maintenance.
-However, if regular maintenance is not undertaken, then it affects the durability and longevity of the property rapidly.
+With the passage of time and usage, every property requires regular maintenance.
+However, if regular maintenance is not undertaken, it affects the property’s durability and longevity rapidly.
 Moreover, there are many factors that can relate to physical obsolesces like normal wear and tear, improper design of construction, inappropriate materials and components used in the construction of the property, lack of proper maintenance by the owner, etc. Like sunlight, fire, wind, storms, floods, and earthquakes are natural factors causing damage to the property.
 In simple words, physical obsolesces are those damages to the property that are visible and can be identifiable.
 And this can be in control by regular maintenance, proper planning, and the right choice of material and construction method.

 Types of Obsolesces